hashicorp/vault-client-dotnet/docs/SecretsApi.md

 <a name="rabbitmqlistroles"></a>
 # **RabbitMqListRoles**

-> void RabbitMqListRoles (string rabbitmqMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse RabbitMqListRoles (string rabbitmqMountPath, TimeSpan? wrapTTL = null)

 Manage the roles that can be created with this backend.